japila-books/apache-spark-internals/docs/scheduler/Stage.md

 findMissingPartitions gives the partition ids that are missing and need to be computed.

-findMissingPartitions is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#submitMissingTasks[submitMissingTasks] and xref:scheduler:DAGScheduler.adoc#handleTaskCompletion[handleTaskCompletion].
+findMissingPartitions is used when DAGScheduler is requested to scheduler:DAGScheduler.md#submitMissingTasks[submitMissingTasks] and scheduler:DAGScheduler.md#handleTaskCompletion[handleTaskCompletion].

 == [[failedOnFetchAndShouldAbort]] `failedOnFetchAndShouldAbort` Method